tim-hardcastle/Pipefish/docs/the-whys-of-charm.md

 ## Why is the style guide like that?

-As far as the style guide goes, the development of Charm apps makes it convenient to be able to declare and undeclare things as private *en masse*.
+As far as the style guide goes, the development process of Charm apps makes it convenient to be able to declare and undeclare things as private *en masse*.
 This makes Go’s use of semantic capitalization unsuitable, and so it has been possible to rethink the style guide in a radical, groundbreaking way and conclude that actually the Java people probably got it about right for once.
 It was a choice between that and copying Python and at least Go and Java share a preference for camelCase.

 ## Why the SCREAMING_SNAKE_CASE, though?